-After you have submitted an application for special measures, you must meet with the university doctor (Health Care Center physician) to discuss your disability history, conditions, and the kinds of special measures you need.
+After an application for special measures is submitted, the student must meet with the university doctor (Health Care Center physician) to discuss their disability history, conditions, and the kinds of special measures needed.

-Please note that the Educational Affairs Division will be providing copies of your application form requesting special measures and your supporting documents to the Health Care Center.
-Please be sure to make an appointment at the Health Care Center as soon as possible after submitting your application.
+The Educational Affairs Division will provide copies of the student's application form requesting special measures together with supporting documents to the TUFS Health Care Center.
+The student must have an interview with the doctor on the date and time booked at the Health Care Center.